 At the end of your treatment program, a clinician will conduct your post-treatment review.
 This review will assess the effectiveness of treatment and provide recommendations for further treatment if any is required.

 Am I eligible for treatment at the Anxiety Disorders Clinic?

 Treatment here may be right for you if:

-- your primary concern is an anxiety or despressive disorder
+- your primary concern is an anxiety or depressive disorder

 - you are not currently using drugs or alcohol excessively

-- you would like to trial a brief skills-focussed therapy
+- you would like to trial a brief skills-focused therapy

 - you are not in crisis or seeking long-term support (6 months+)